 The university appreciates the flexibility and dedication of its staff who have worked so diligently to support the changes we have all faced during this unprecedented situation.
 The health and well-being of our workforce is of utmost importance to us during these changing and challenging times.

-At this time, faculty and staff who are working remotely should continue to do so unless approved to return to campus by their dean, department chair or supervisor.
-Even when cleared to return to campus, individuals who can work effectively while remote should continue to do so.
-Please reach out to your supervisor or unit HR director if you have questions.
+At this time, faculty and staff who can fully perform their job responsibilities remotely should continue to do so unless approved to return to campus by their dean, department chair or supervisor.
+Individuals approved to work on campus (or other facility) are required to complete the Daily Check assessment each day before arriving on campus or accessing campus facilities and to comply with the requirements of the surveillance testing program.
+Please review the COVID-19: Employee Guidance or reach out to your supervisor or unit HR director if you have questions.

 - Ithaca campus moving to COVID alert level green (September 16)